 The singer recalled the difficult decision in an interview with CMT as well.

 "I said, 'I'm really sorry,' and I cried all night.
 I mean, it was like the worst thing.
 You know, it's like, 'Oh, my God ...
 Elvis Presley.'
 And other people were saying, 'You're nuts.
 It's Elvis Presley.
 I mean, hell, I'd give him all of it.'
 I said, 'I can't do that.
 Something in my heart says, 'Don't do that.'
 And I just didn't do it, and they just didn't do it.
 But I always wondered what it would sound like.
 I know he'd kill it.
 Don't you?
 He would have killed it.
 But anyway, so he didn't.
 Then when Whitney [Houston's version] came out, I made enough money to buy Graceland.

 Sometimes it's best to go with your gut feeling.

-Random trivia aside, the “I Will Always Love You" remains a poignant love song 40 years later.
+"I Will Always Love You" remains a poignant love song 40 years later.
 And Parton had nothing but love for its subject until the end.
-Shortly before Wagoner's death in 2007, Parton gave him a personal performance of the song at the Grand Ole Opry.
+Shortly before Wagoner's death in 2007, Parton gave him a personal performance of the song at his 50th anniversary of the Grand Ole Opry in Nashville.
 You can watch that performance in the video below.